johnamelancon/osticket-prereqs/README.md

 <img src="https://i.imgur.com/UKYhc6F.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+     Setting up VM/Installing IIS with Required Features:
      First create a RG in Azure as the home for VM, next create a VM using windows 10 OS.
 Then copy the public IP address and paste in your virtualized platform.
 In addition to that, open the VM and install IIS with Required Features: - Go to your Windows settings and select "Apps" or "Programs."
    - Click on "Turn Windows features on or off."
    - Find "Internet Information Services" and check the box.
    - Expand it and check "CGI" and "Common HTTP Features."